 The admission requirements and procedures correspond to the requirements set forth by the Graduate School of the University of Maryland, Baltimore County, with the provision that the GRE is required.
 Applications must include three letters of recommendation that provide information about your potential as a scholar and the ability to engage in the academic work of history at the graduate level.
 Candidates with questions or concerns regarding such letters are invited to consult with the Graduate Program Director, well before the application deadline.

-*Please Note: Applicants wishing to be considered for a graduate assistantship for the upcoming academic year must submit a letter, separate from the graduate school application materials, indicating interest and qualifications to the Graduate Program Director by the same deadline of February 15.
+*Please Note: All applicants wishing to be considered for departmental funding (includes teaching assistants, research assistants, and any departmental funding not issued directly by the federal government) for the upcoming academic year must submit a letter, separate from the graduate school application materials, indicating interest and qualifications to the Graduate Program Director by the same deadline of February 15.

 Program Degree Requirements

 A minimum of 30 graduate credits is required.
 All students must take HIST 701 (The Study of History) and HIST 702 (The Practice of History).
 They will normally take at least three courses from the group numbered 705-729 and up to three courses from the group numbered 601-698.
 Finally, they will take six credits of Master’s Thesis (HIST 799).
 Special Topics in Historical Studies (HIST 798) may, with permission from the program director, be substituted for some courses in the 601-698 series and 710-729 series.
 The Internship/Practicum in Historical Studies (HIST 790) may also, with permission from the program director, be substituted for some part of the normal series of courses.
 Every attempt is made to individualize the student’s total degree program to meet particular interests and career goals.

 By the time students have completed 15 credits of graduate work they must select a faculty advisor.
 The Graduate Program Director should be consulted when selecting an advisor and only members of the Regular or Associate Graduate Faculty in the UMBC Department of History qualify.
 All students who have completed 15 credits must complete the Declaration of Faculty Advisor Form.